enso-org/enso/docs/CONTRIBUTING.md

 When the command is completed, development version of the project manager appears in the `built-distribution` directory.

-IDE will connect to the running project manager to look up the projects and start the language server.
+IDE will connect to the running project manager to look up the project and start the language server.
 The required version of the language server is specified in the `enso-version` field of the `project.yaml` project description (Enso projects are located in the `~/enso` directory).

 ```bash
 cat ~/enso/projects/Unnamed/package.yaml